servable-community/cli/README.md

 **Servable** is a Node JS framework built on top of Express JS and Parse Server and tailored for protocols.
 It provides a concise, easy to use and scalable template to get the best of Parse Server and protocols.

-Servable at its core is a server template that uses the generator-servable to orchestrate the different protocols used in an application.
+Servable at its core is a server template that uses the toolbox-servable to orchestrate the different protocols used in an application.
 Servable streamlines the server development by separating every "groupable" logic to be a protocol, so that it is organically extracted from the base code and possibly migrated into its own package.
 By doing so, Servable enforces a clear separation of concerns pattern out of the box.

 Main features:
 - Quick start and Plug & Play Node JS framework